Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Multipartite generalization

-Recalling that the multi-entropy reduces to the entanglement entropy in the pure bipartite limit, the holographic multi-classical correlation and multi-quantum discord reduce to the bipartite ones when $n=2$.
-Furthermore, the above choice of quantum conditioning leads to UV-finite correlation measures (unless the subsystems are contiguous) at least in AdS$_3$/CFT$_2$.
+The above choice of quantum conditioning leads to UV-finite correlation measures (unless the subsystems are contiguous).
 This can be confirmed by checking the number of the boundary points each surface anchors.